gloveboxes/Create-a-Secure-IoT-Solution-with-Azphere-Sphere-and-and-Azure-IoT-Central/README.md

 ![Azure IoT Central](resources/azure-iot.png)

-We are going to create an Azure IoT Central application, then a device, and finally a device **connection string** needed for the application that will run in the Docker container.
+## Create a Azure IoT Central Application

 ![](resources/azure_iot_central.png)

-## Create a New IoT Central Application
+We are going to create an Azure IoT Central application, connect Azure IoT Central to an Azure Sphere Tenant, and finally create a device.

 1. Open the [Azure IoT Central](https://azure.microsoft.com/en-au/services/iot-central/?WT.mc_id=pycon-blog-dglover) in a new browser tab, then click **Getting started**.